 What is an implantable contact lens?

-An implantable contact lens, or ICL, is a lens inserted into the eye and position between the iris and natural lens, where it stays indefinitely.
+An implantable contact lens, or ICL, is a lens inserted into the eye and positioned between the iris and natural lens, where it stays indefinitely.
 It can be removed and replaced if needed.

 Unlike LASIK, an ICL does not change the shape of your cornea.
 Instead, it works in combination with your natural lens to enhance your eyes’ ability to focus.